 - Plasters/ Band-aids and antiseptic ointments for simple cuts

 - Iodine or water filter (optional) instead of buying bottled mineral water

 - Oral rehydration salts-Nava Jeevan or Jeevan Jal (orange-flavored ORS)

 - Diamox 250/500mg (for altitude sickness).

 - Gel hand cleaner/sanitizer.

-Note: We can add medical supplies as per the special needs of the trekkers to the first-aid kit given above.
+Note: We can add medical supplies per the trekkers' particular needs to the first-aid kit given above.

 Equipment And Packing List